-When reviewing an education programme for the purpose of accreditation, members of the RCPod academic and clinical governance group (ACG) assess whether that programme provides the required standards of education and training that underpin eventual qualification as a foot health support worker.
+When reviewing an education programme for the purpose of accreditation, members of the RCPod academic quality assurance committee (AQA) assess whether that programme provides the required standards of education and training that underpin eventual qualification as a foot health support worker.

 The RCPod has published a set of Standards for Education and Training (SETs).
-These standards are the accreditation tool that the RCPod uses to ensure that providers only allow students to be awarded a qualification if they demonstrate they meet a set of educational standards and outcomes, which have been defined in the foot health support worker Standards.
+These standards are the accreditation tool that the RCPod uses to ensure that providers only allow students to be awarded a qualification if they demonstrate they meet a set of educational standards and the outcomes, which have been defined in the foot health support worker Standards.